Thoro-las/thorolas-nixos/modules/typing/packages/THR/Base/1.0.0/template.typ

     }

     ooc([
       #if (comment != none) [
         #comment
         #linebreak()
       ]
-      To seperate the contents of the course to actual additions or out of context information, a black band will be added by its side like the one englobing this comment.
+      To separate the contents of the course to actual additions or out of context information, a black band will be added by its side like the globing this comment.
     ])
     linebreak()